yt-project/old-blog/content/post/Rockstar.rst

 .. attachment-image:: ROCK_halo0006_0.png
    :width: 1605
    :height: 1500
-   :scale: 33 %
+   :scale: 20 %
    :alt: Rockstar Output
    :align: center

-In the Rockstar image, the halos on the periphery are not encircled due to the way the image was prepared.
+Note that In the Rockstar image, the halos on the periphery are not encircled due to the way the image was prepared.